 Some researchers targeted this matter, and one of them found some positive relation between using a weighted blanket and reduced anxiety.
 Sixty-three percent of participants experienced improvement with reducing stress using a 30 pounds weighted blanket.
 To mention, in the case of weighted blankets, a so-called blind test is impossible since everybody can feel if a blanket is heavy or not.
 Independently from research, many people swear that these heavy blankets can help with anxiety problems.

 Improve sleep quality

 Many Americans face sleep problems that make them toss around in the bed dreamless and awaken, waking up more exhausted than they went to bed the day before.
 No question that all of them are desperately looking for a cure that can help with sleep disorders.
 One of these possibilities is using a weighted blanket.
 How does it work?
-It works such as reducing anxiety, the pressure against the body lowers heart rate and slows down breathing, the body prepares for rest, so falling asleep becomes easier, and the desired sleep is deeper.
+It works like reducing anxiety.
+The pressure against the body lowers heart rate and slows down breathing.
+The body prepares for rest, so falling asleep becomes easier, and the desired sleep is deeper.